 1. Slice off the very top of a head of garlic and discard.
-Roast the garlic head in the oven on a baking sheet, drizzled with canola oil, at 300 degrees Fahrenheit for an hour or until the garlic cloves are brown and soft.
+Roast the garlic head in the oven on a baking sheet, drizzled with vegetable oil (optional), at 300 degrees Fahrenheit for an hour or until the garlic cloves are brown and soft.
 Set aside to cool.

 2. Char the jalapeno pepper over a gas burner on high heat, or roast in the oven with the head of garlic.
 The jalapeno pepper’s skin should become black and split, and should peel off easily.

 3. Peel the skin from the charred jalapeno pepper and discard.
 Slice open the pepper and remove the stem and seeds and discard.
 Chop the seeded pepper into small pieces.
 Set aside to cool.

 4. Squeeze the roasted garlic cloves out of the head of roasted garlic and mash into a pulp.

 5. Halve, stem, and pit the avocadoes.
 Scoop the avocado pulp into a non-metallic bowl.
 Mash the avocado pulp with a potato masher or a fork.
 If you have a molcajete for guacamole making then use it to mash the avocado.

 6. Add the jalapeno pepper, mashed garlic, tomato, onion, lime juice, cilantro, and the optional roasted cumin powder.

 7. Combine ingredients being careful to keep the guacamole a bit chunky.

 8. Season with salt to taste.
 Transfer to a serving bowl.

 9. Garnish with a sprig of cilantro and serve with tortilla chips!